 Conservatorships for Minors as Beneficiaries

-If the value of the assets left to a minor is more than can be placed in a UTMA, UGMA or a 529 account, or if the laws of the state where the minor lives don't authorize these types of accounts, for inherited assets, a court-supervised conservatorship must be established for the benefit of the minor.
+If the asset value left to a minor is more than can be placed in a UTMA, UGMA, or a 529 account, or if the laws of the state where the minor lives don't authorize these types of accounts for inherited assets, a court-supervised conservatorship must be established for the benefit of the minor.

-The court-appointed personal representative or executor of the estate will file a petition requesting that a conservator is appointed on behalf of the minor to manage the inheritance when a probate estate has been opened.
-If there is no probate estate, such as if the minor being named as the beneficiary of a life insurance policy or retirement account, then an interested adult can file the petition.
+The court-appointed personal representative or executor of the estate will file a petition requesting that a conservator be appointed on behalf of the minor to manage the inheritance when a probate estate has been opened.
+If there is no probate estate, such as if the minor being named is the beneficiary of a life insurance policy or retirement account, then an interested adult can file the petition.

 A judge will then decide who to appoint as the minor's conservator after hearing testimony from all interested persons, sometimes including the minor if they are over a specific age, usually 12 or 13.
 The exact age is determined by state law.